Rosslare-Fishguard Stena Line ferry fire prompts big response

 Emergency services were scrambled after a fire broke out on a ferry from the Republic of Ireland to Pembrokeshire.

-It happened on the Stena Line service between Rosslare and Fishguard on Saturday night.
+Passengers had to wear life jackets on the Stena Line service between Rosslare and Fishguard on Saturday night.

 Ferry crew were able to extinguish a first engine room blaze on the Stena Europe, said HM Coastguard.

-But a second fire broke out and was contained by the crew until the fire service extinguished the blaze when it docked.
+A second fire which broke out was contained by the crew until the fire service extinguished the blaze when it docked.
 All passengers got off safely.

 Coastguard rescue teams from Fishguard and Moylegrove, RNLI Lifeboats from St David's, Newquay and Fishguard, a coastguard helicopter, Welsh Ambulance Service, an air ambulance, Dyfed-Powys Police and Mid and West Wales Fire and Rescue Service were all called out.